20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 The Algarve is blessed with fantastic conditions for water sports, with over 300 days of sunshine a year and regular thermal winds.

 Most of the beaches in Albufeira offer water activities, but the ones in the centre, as well as Praia de São Rafael, Galé, Santa Eulália and Falésia, have more options.
+You can choose from inflatable rides to kayaking, jet skiing, Stand-Up Paddle Boarding, surfing, parasailing, and coasteering.

 A woman doing Stand-up paddle boarding and three people on an orange kayak on Praia dos Arrifes, Albufeira, and some orange cliffs in the background